israman30/SwiftUI-Repo/API/README.md

 - **Mastering Networking (CoinGecko example)**: [`Mastering Networking/`](Mastering%20Networking/)

 To run any sample, open the corresponding `.xcodeproj` inside its folder (for example: [`Websockets/Websockets.xcodeproj`](Websockets/Websockets.xcodeproj)) and run the app target.

+### Generated folders you can ignore/delete

+Some samples may contain Xcode-generated output folders that aren’t part of the example code:

+- `Websockets/DerivedData/`
+- `Websockets/BuildDerivedData/`

 ---